topoftheyear/Byte-le-Royale-2019/sphinx/bounty_hunting_lawfulness_and_piracy.md

 ## Piracy

-Piracy is a simple way of getting monetary gains at the expense of others.
+Piracy is a simple way of getting money at the expense of others.
 Pirates not only get the benefit of ill-begotten goods sellable at black market stations, but they also can buy extremely powerful illicit modules from the same stations.

 ## Police